Visit our knowledge base to learn more or get in touch with support.

-The 3-Way controls let you change the color of the shadows, midtones and highlights for your image.
+The 3-Way controls change the color of the shadows, midtones and highlights for the image.
 The wheels are arranged in a triangle, with Shadow on the left, Highlight on the right and Midtone in the middle position.

 The 3-Way controls for color balance and luminance

-The 3-Way wheels correspond to the color grading concepts of Lift, Gamma and Gain.
-In our wheels, Lift = Shadow, Gamma = Midtones, Gain = Highlights.
+The 3-Way wheels correspond to the color grading concepts of Lift (Shadow), Gamma (Midtones) and Gain (Highlights).

-Shadow wheel Shadow lets you set the black level in the footage.
-You add density or darkness when you move the Shadow color.
-You can raise or lower the Shadow levels with its Luminance control.
-You can offset the color balance in the Shadow regions with the Hue Point.
+Shadow sets the black level in the footage.
+Add density or darkness with adjustments to the Shadow color.
+Raise or lower the Shadow levels with its Luminance control.
+Offset the color balance in the Shadow regions with the Hue Point.
 Moving toward any of the colored regions pushes the color balance toward that color, moving from unsaturated at the center to completely saturated color at the edge.

-Midtone wheel Midtone changes the mid-tones in the footage, shifting the middle tones to be darker or brighter.
-For instance, to make your image more warm, just move the Midtone dot toward the yellow/red area of the wheel — the more you move to the outside of the wheel, the more 'warm' the image becomes.
+Midtone changes the mid-tones in the footage, shifting the middle tones to be darker or brighter.
+For instance, to make an image warmer, move the Midtone dot toward the yellow/red area of the wheel — the more it's moved to the outside of the wheel, the warmer the image becomes.

-Highlight wheel Highlight lets you set the white level in the footage.
-The Highlight wheel will brighten and tint the entire image but it mostly affects the highlights.
+Highlight sets the white level in the footage.
+The Highlight wheel will brighten and tint the entire image, but it mostly affects the highlights.

 Anatomy of the color wheel

 Hue Point control

 The Hue Point control is a dot inside the wheel.
 The Hue Point always appears as a 100% Saturation version of whatever color is picked.